Project

 Once operational, site traffic will be reduced to servicing and maintenance works.

-Energia Renewables will submit a planning application to Fermanagh and Omagh District Council towards the end of January 2024.
-Once submitted, planning application documents will be available to view at Fermanagh and Omagh District Council offices and on the Northern Ireland online planning portal
+December 2024: Energia Renewables have submited a planning application to Fermanagh and Omagh District Council.
+Planning application documents are available to view at Fermanagh and Omagh District Council offices and on the Northern Ireland online planning portal (Ref.
+LA10/2024/1174/F).

 In the meantime, we will continue to upload the latest project information to this web page.
 If you have any questions, don't hesitate to contact the Energia Renewables team.
 You can find our contact details below.